-With accounting software, you no longer need to check your financial statements by involving several auditors.
-A good accounting system can be integrated with other systems, such as an inventory management system.
+Lastly, with accounting software, you no longer need to check your financial statements by involving several auditors.
+A good accounting system is one that a company can integrate with other systems, such as an inventory management system.
 With this integration, you will be able to compare your inventory quantities to their costs through a single system.

 Evaluation of the Audit Evidence

 After the analysis process is complete, then the auditor must make an evaluation report of all audit activities carried out.
 The report must be submitted to the party who appointed them to carry out the audit.
 In this report, the auditor must also provide advice and recommendations that help improve the company’s financial management.

 Related article: 6 Sales Lead Generation Tips for Manufacturers